tsahara/r7rs/content/stdlib.md

 libraries are factored so as to separate features which might not be supported by all implementations, or which might be expensive to load.

-The {\cf scheme} library prefix is used for all standard libraries, and is reserved for use by future standards.
+The ``scheme`` library prefix is used for all standard libraries, and is reserved for use by future standards.

 \textbf{Base Library}